-Upon reasonable request, Directors are enabled to seek independent professional advice at the expenses of the Company.
+Upon reasonable request, Directors are allowed and enabled to seek independent professional advice at the expense of the Company.
 During the financial year under review, the Company received no such request for independent professional advice from Directors or committee members.
-Nevertheless, the Company has engaged independent financial advisor, Donvex Capital Limited, to advise the Independent Board Committee and the Independent Shareholders on terms and matters about the conversion of convertible bonds by Chairman Sun's wholly owned company and the whitewash waiver; to provide advice and analysis relating to the impact of the Waiver of Interest on Conversion and the Whitewash Waiver.

 If a Director and/or any of his associate has a material interest in a transaction, the matter must be dealt with by physical Board meeting and that Director is required to disclose his interest and to abstain from voting and not to be counted in the quorum at the meeting for approving the transaction.
-During the year, as mentioned, the Board considered and discussed the matters about conversion of convertible bonds by Chairman Sun's wholly owned company.
-Mr. Sun attended the said Board meetings, in which, he duly declared his interests in accordance with the applicable rules and regulations; and had abstained from voting on relevant resolutions in relation to the convertible bonds and the transactions contemplated thereunder.
+During the year under review, no Director had a material interest in a transaction that is required to disclose during the Board meeting.

 Under the Code, the Chairman should hold meetings with the independent non-executive Directors at least annually without the presence of other Directors.
-During the financial year under review, the Chairman held a meeting with all INEDs without the presence of other Directors.
+During the financial year under review, the Chairman held meetings with INEDs without the presence of other Directors.